This article was first published on March 8th on The Fix: 10 Ways to Stay Sober When Everything’s Falling Apart.

 I love lists.
 Lists of things you can do something about, lists of things you can’t, lists of things you can do about the things you can’t do anything about – and so on.
 I’m a firm believer in writing to relieve anxiety, but it can also be a direct way to tackle problems.
 This will be familiar to those who have gone through the 12 steps, but it can be practiced in a distinctly non 12-step way.

 In Feeling Good, David Burns outlines a way to examine and write through negative emotions.
 The tools he outlines are common in cognitive behavioral therapy and offer a framework for examining what is often seemingly impossible to objectively analyze: our own thoughts and feelings.
 There are a variety of worksheets and other tools to help with this on the Internet but, even though Feeling Good is an older book, it’s one I like a lot.
-You can find a summary of the cognitive distortions and how to work through them on paper here.

 Although it’s specified for depression, it’s appropriate for anyone who feels like their emotions are a roller coaster and they are just hanging on for the ride.